 Well some good news this week… I was able to gather some important information about the current draw of the RN-9090 that I wasn’t able to get before.
 When I first started this project, I did not know a whole lot beyond Ohm’s Law, KCL, and KVL.
 And even my grasp of those concepts was tenuous.
 I also, was not very adept at reading and understanding datasheets for integrated circuits.
 So, when I set out to determine what kind of power supply I needed, I figured 192 LED’s at about 17 mA each is about 3.3 Amps.
-I also added-again, not knowing much about anything-another amp for microcontrollers and display screen.
+I also added another amp for microcontrollers and display screen.
 I thought I needed about 4.5 Amps at 5V and there wasn’t really any easy way to do that from what I saw.
 All of the linear voltage regulators I was used to working with from the Arduino tutorials had a max output of 2A.
 So, I found this incredibly expensive 5V 5A power supply on mouser that was $25 and decided to go with that.